 Most specialists feel it’s important to help the person with dementia stop driving as soon as possible.
 A good rule of thumb is to pose this question to yourself: do you feel safe riding in a car or having your family members, including children, riding in a car that the person with dementia is driving?
 Ask yourself if you would feel safe with your children playing on the sidewalk on a street where the person with dementia is driving.
 If the answer is no, then you know it’s time for him or her to retire from driving and time to look at accompanied transportation options.

 If the senior refuses to stop voluntarily, it’s important to check with the state Department of Motor Vehicles to find out the procedure for determining the person’s driving ability.
 A number of MVA offices provide thorough driver safety evaluations to confirm whether the person can continue to drive safely.
 You may also want to ask your loved one’s doctor for a note indicating that he or she should give up the keys, or simply take control of the keys yourself.

 Remember that the ability to drive gives your loved one a sense of independence, and losing that ability isn’t easy.
 Arranging for alternative transportation via the services of Hillendale Home Care can help ease the transition.

 At Hillendale Home Care, we offer a safe solution to allow your loved one to attend social events, doctors’ appointments or outings to beauty appointments, shopping, and more.
-Your loved one can use public or private transportation accompanied by a trusted Hillendale Home Care caregiver in Walnut Creek and surrounding areas.
+Your loved one can use public or private transportation accompanied by a trusted Hillendale Home Care caregiver in Walnut Creek or the surrounding areas.
 If it’s time for your senior loved one to give up the keys, contact us at 925-933-8181.
-We’re always available to plan and arrange for a Walnut Creek area Alzheimer’s caregiver for your loved one’s accompanied transportation needs, and to assist with any other Walnut Creek senior support services you need.
+We’re always available to plan and arrange for a Walnut Creek area Alzheimer’s caregiver for your loved one’s accompanied transportation needs, and to assist with any other senior support services you need.